 We have all worked with at least one person in our career that drove us absolutely insane.
 You know the type, one email from them can force you to want to pull your hair out or let out a scream of frustration.
 If they are in a leadership role, they may change their story every other day.
 Or a colleague who actually does nothing but is great at sucking up to the boss and taking credit for work they never did.
 Here is the scary part, these people are everywhere.
-No matter what firm you go to, they are going to be there.
+No matter what company you go to, they are going to be there.
 You can choose to quit, or you can find a way to work with them.

 This person may be infuriating, but you can’t lose your temper.
 We have all worked with a colleague who will say they want blue one day, and the following day claim it was always yellow.
 You have to remember to remain calm.
 It’s easy to let your frustration boil over, and to be honest that may be what this person wants.
 But you have to remain professional.

 Instead, try to display some empathy and understand why they may be acting the way they are.
 I would really like to believe that people are not intentionally difficult, there mut be a reason why they are behaving in the way they are.
 Try to have sympathy for them and understand why they are being so difficult.
-You would not like it is someone was disrespectful to you, so try to treat them with respect, even though it may not be easy.
+You would not like it if someone was disrespectful to you, so try to treat them with respect, even though it may not be easy.

 Speak to people in your organization about how they interact with the individual in question.
 It’s likely, others have had similar challenges with this individual.
 You may even find out that they don’t have these challenges.
 Different people have different perspectives and different working styles.
 Maybe someone else, with a different approach, is getting along great with this person.
 You can adapt you approach based on this feedback.